tantodefi/speedrunLUKSO-challenges/README.md

 ### ⚔️ Side Quests

-_To finish your README, can add these links_

 > 🏃 Head to your next challenge [here](https://speedrunethereum.com).

 > 💬 Problems, questions, comments on the stack?
-Post them to the [🏗 scaffold-eth developers chat](https://t.me/joinchat/F7nCRK3kI93PoCOk)
+Post them to the [Lukso Builders Telegram]()